Looms & Accessories

 Our Handwoven items are woven by Mihoko Wakabayashi, a studio instructor/artist and her studio members.
 We are still work on progress but please check out our Etsy Shop.

-She is selling her work at stART on the Street, Worcester, MA in September, at the Fiber Festival of New England, Easthampton, MA in November and stART at the station, Worcester, MA in December.
-Also we will have our Studio Exhibition and Holiday Market at the space upstairs of the studio for two weeks.
-This would be great chance for you to buy unique gifts in a stress-free venue.
+She is selling some of her work at stART at the Station, Worcester, MA on December 7th and Also we will have our Studio Exhibition and the SAORI Worcester’s Holiday Market at the space upstairs of the studio on Dec.
+12th-24th.
+This would be a great chance for you to buy unique gifts in a stress-free venue.

 #1 “SAORI, Self-Innovation Through Free Weaving” by Misao Jo & Kenzo Jo, 2012 $59 (This is also available at Etsy Shop.)